wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      -
      -

-When the same Rb value (0.13 m.K/W) was used for all tools, the borehole lengths ranged from 77.5 to 102.0 m, with an average of 83.7 m.
-The GHEtool L2- and L3-methods produced lengths of 77.5 m (-11.6% deviation) and 79.6 m (-9.1% deviation), respectively, while the L4-method yielded a higher length of 85.0 m (-2.9% deviation).
-For this specific imposed load profile, it is clear that the L4-method should be preferred over the L2- and L3-methods in GHEtool, due to the very specific imposed monthly peak loads which differ from the more general 6-hour peak load in GHEtool.
+When the same Rb value (0.13 m.K/W) was used for all tools, the borehole depths ranged from 77.5 to 102.0 m, with an average of 83.7 m.
+The GHEtool L2- and L3-methods produced depths of 77.5 m (-11.6% deviation) and 79.6 m (-9.1% deviation), respectively, while the L4-method yielded a higher depth of 85.0 m (-2.9% deviation).
+For this specific imposed load profile, it is clear that the L4-method should be preferred over the L2- and L3-methods in GHEtool, due to the very specific imposed monthly peak loads which differ from the default 6-hour peak load in GHEtool.

 +++++++++++++++++++++
 Test 3
 +++++++++++++++++++++

-Monzó et al. (2000) [3]_ proposed a methodology that accounts for monthly loads while still using the three-pulse approach of L2 methods.
+Monzó et al. (2000) [3]_ proposed a methodology to size the borefield in the first year of operation, with a monthly resolution (L3).
 Test 3 employs the hourly, cooling-dominated ground load profile which they used to test their methodology.
 This test is important because it represents scenarios where the fluid temperature limitation occurs in the first year of operation
 Therefore, sizing tools that do not consider these first-year limitations, but only size based on end-of-period limitations, will yield inaccurate results.

-.. list-table:: Calculated borefield lengths for Test 3 with  a peak load duration of 6 hours and imposed Rb=0.1 m.K/W
+.. list-table:: Calculated borehole depths for Test 3 with a peak load duration of 6 hours and imposed Rb*=0.1 m.K/W.
    :header-rows: 1

    * - Sizing method
-     - Borehole length [m]
+     - Borehole depth [m]
      - Difference from mean [%]
-     - Imposed Rb=0.1 [m.K/W]
+     - Imposed Rb* = 0.1 [m.K/W]
    * - L2
      - 107.5
      - 6.4